oauth-wg/oauth-sd-jwt-vc/draft-terbu-oauth-sd-jwt-vc.md

 #### `type` claim {#type-claim}

 This specification defines the JWT claim `type`.
-The `type` claim value is the identifier for a pre-defined bundle of claims associated with certain policies for enrollment and issuance that the respective SD-JWT VC conforms to.
-The `type` value MUST be a case-sensitive `StringOrURI` value.
+The `type` value MUST be a case-sensitive `StringOrURI` value serving as an identifier for the type of the SD-JWT VC.
+A type defines which claims may or must appear in the Unsecured Payload of the SD-JWT VC and whether they may, must, or must not be selectively disclosable.
+This specification does not define any `type` values; instead it is expected that ecosystems using SD-JWT VCs define such values including the semantics of the respective claims and associated rules (e.g., policies for issuing and validating credentials beyond what is defined in this specification).

 The following is a non-normative example of how `type` is used to express a type: